NikolaLohinski/free-go/README.md

   - [ ] Get a virtual disk task
   - [ ] Delete a virtual disk task
 - [ ] [Air media](https://dev.freebox.fr/sdk/os/airmedia/) : `/airmedia/*`
+  - [ ] Get the current AirMedia configuration
+  - [ ] Update the current AirMedia configuration
+  - [ ] Get the list of available AirMedia receivers
+  - [ ] Sending a new request to an AirMedia receiver
 - [ ] [Call](https://dev.freebox.fr/sdk/os/call/) : `/call/*`
+  - [ ] List every calls
+  - [ ] Delete every calls
+  - [ ] Mark every calls as read
+  - [ ] Access a given call entry
+  - [ ] Delete a call
+  - [ ] Update a call entry
 - [ ] [Contacts](https://dev.freebox.fr/sdk/os/contacts/) : `/contact/*`
+  - [ ] Get a list of contacts
+  - [ ] Access a given contact entry
+  - [ ] Create a contact
+  - [ ] Delete a contact
+  - [ ] Update a contact entry
+  - [ ] Get the list of numbers for a given contact
+  - [ ] Access a given contact number
+  - [ ] Create a contact number
+  - [ ] Delete a contact number
+  - [ ] Update a contact number

 ## Development